 To see Claude's editing, make sure tracked changes and comments are showing.

 Samuel Langhorne Clemens (November 30, 1835 – April 21, 1910), known by the pen name Mark Twain, was an American writer, humorist, and essayist.
-He was praised as the “greatest humorist the United States have produced,” with William Faulkner calling him “the father of American literature” Twain’s novels include The Ventures of Tom Sawyer (1876) and it’s sequel, Adventures of Huckleberry Finn (1884), with the later often called the “Great American Novel” He also wrote A Connecticut Yankee in King Arthur’s Court (1889) and Puddinghead Wilson (1894) and cowrote The Golden Age: A Tale of Today (1873) with Charles Dudley Warner.
-The novelist Ernest Hemingway claimed that “All modern American literature comes from one by Mark Twain called Huckleberry Finn.
+He was praised as the “greatest humorist the United States has produced,” with William Faulkner calling him “the father of American literature.”
+Twain’s novels include The Adventures of Tom Sawyer (1876) and its sequel, Adventures of Huckleberry Finn (1884), with the latter often called the “Great American Novel.”
+He also wrote A Connecticut Yankee in King Arthur’s Court (1889) and The Tragedy of Puddnhead Wilson (1894) and co-wrote The Gilded Age: A Tale of Today (1873) with Charles Dudley Warner.
+The novelist Ernest Hemingway claimed that “All modern American literature comes from one book by Mark Twain called Huckleberry Finn.”

 Twain was raised in Hannibal, Missouri, which later provided the setting for both Tom Sawyer and Huckleberry Finn.
-He served an apprenticeship with a printer early in his career, and then worked as a typesetter, contributing articles to his older brother Orion Clemens’ newspaper.
-Twain then became a riverboat pilot on the Mississippi River, which provided him the material for Life on the Mississippi (1883), including the line later used by Creedence Clearwater Revival: “But I never saw the good side of the city till I hitched a ride on a riverboat queen”.
+He served an apprenticeship with a printer early in his career, and then worked as a typesetter, contributing articles to his older brother Orion Clemens’s newspaper.
+Twain then became a riverboat pilot on the Mississippi River, which provided him the material for Life on the Mississippi (1883), including the line later used by Creedence Clearwater Revival: “But I never saw the good side of the city till I hitched a ride on a riverboat queen.”
 Soon after, Twain headed west to join Orion in Nevada.
 He referred humorously to his lack of success at mining, turning to journalism for the Virginia City Territorial Enterprise.

-Twain first achieved success as a writer with the humorous story The Celebrated Jumping Frog of Calaveras County, which was published in 1865, it was based on a story that he heard at the Angels Hotel in Angels Camp, California, where Twain had spent some time while he was working as a miner.
+Twain first achieved success as a writer with the humorous story The Celebrated Jumping Frog of Calaveras County, which was published in 1865.
+It was based on a story that he heard at the Angel’s Hotel in Angels Camp, California, where Twain had spent some time while he was working as a miner.
 The short story brought Twain international attention.
-He wrote both fiction and non-fiction.
-As his fame grew, Twain became a muchsoughtafter speaker.
-His wit and satire, both in prose and in speech, earned praise from critics and peers, and Twain was a friend to presidents, artists, industrialists and European royalty.
+He wrote both fiction and nonfiction.
+As his fame grew, Twain became a much-sought-after speaker.
+His wit and satire, both in prose and in speech, earned praise from critics and peers, and Twain was a friend to presidents, artists, industrialists, and European royalty.

-Although Twain initially spoke out in favor of American interests in the Hawaiian Islands, he later reversed his principal, going on to become vice president of the American Anti-Imperialist League from 1901 until his death in 1912, coming out strongly against the Philippine–American War and American colonialism.
+Although Twain initially spoke out in favor of American interests in the Hawaiian Islands, he later reversed his principle, going on to become vice president of the American Anti-Imperialist League from 1901 until his death in 1912, coming out strongly against the Philippine–American War and American colonialism.
 Twain published a satirical pamphlet, “King Leopold’s Soliloquy”, in 1905 about Belgian atrocities in the Congo Free State.

-Twain earned a great deal of money from his writing and lectures, but invested in ventures that lost most of them, such as the Page Compositor, a mechanical typesetter that failed because of it’s complexity and imprecision.
-He filed for bankruptcy after these financial setbacks, but in time overcame his financial troubles with the help of Standard Oil executive Henry Huttleston Rodgers, who helped Twain manage his finances and copyrights.
+Twain earned a great deal of money from his writing and lectures, but invested in ventures that lost most of it, such as the Page Compositor, a mechanical typesetter that failed because of its complexity and imprecision.
+He filed for bankruptcy after these financial setbacks, but in time overcame his financial troubles with the help of Standard Oil executive Henry Huttleston Rogers, who helped Twain manage his finances and copyrights.
 Twain eventually paid all his creditors in full, even though his declaration of bankruptcy meant he was not required to do so.
 One hundred years after his death, the first volume of his autobiography was published.